linode/docs/docs/networking/linux-static-ip-configuration.md

     options rotate
     ~~~

-By default, Debian doesn't include Network Manager or resolvconf to manage /etc/resolv.conf.
-In this situation, it's alright to directly edit resolv.conf because nothing will overwrite your changes on a reboot or restart of networking services.
+By default, Debian doesn't include Network Manager or resolvconf to manage `/etc/resolv.conf`.
+In this situation, it's all right to edit `resolv.conf` because nothing will overwrite your changes on a reboot or restart of networking services.
 Also be aware that resolv.conf can only use up to three `nameserver` entries.

 ### Gentoo

-Networking in Gentoo utilizes the `netifrc` utility.
+Networking in Gentoo uses the `netifrc` utility.
 Addresses are specified in the `config_eth0` line and separated by spaces.
 The gateway is defined in the `routes_eth0` line.

 {: .file-excerpt }
 /etc/conf.d/net